Project Setup

 st.markdown(content)

-The function accepts two positional arguments; the role of the author, either human or assistant, and the message.
-An additional save parameter can be passed to instruct the function to append the message to the session state.
+The function accepts two positional arguments - the role of the author, either human or assistant, and the message.
+You can pass an additional save parameter to instruct the function to append the message to the session state.

-The block concludes by setting a prompt variable that will contain the user input.
-When the user sends their message, the write_message() function is used to save the message to the session state and render the message in the UI.
+The block concludes by setting a question variable containing the user’s input.
+When the user sends their message, the write_message() function saves the message to the session state and displays the message in the UI.

 Handling Submissions

-The handle_submit() mocks an interaction by calling the sleep() method to pause for a second, before repeating the user’s input.
+The handle_submit() mocks an interaction by sleeping for one second before repeating the user’s input.

 python